CTSIatUCSF/plumage/README.md

 `output_path` is the place on disk where the new website will be written.
-Create a new directory, and enter the path here; Plumage builds will not run if this directory does not exist. **The contents of this directory will be overwritten on every build.**
+Create a new directory, and enter the path here; Plumage builds will not run if this directory does not exist. **Important: The contents of this directory will be overwritten on every build.**

 `url` is the URL where the generated website will be viewed.
 If you have a local web server, you might use an `http://localhost/` URL.
 If